testvon/alecsatin.github.io/_posts/2017-05-22-testimony-of-dr-zach-ruff.md

 He says, *This is not the time or the place for you to harass innocent schoolchildren...They have nothing to do with your twisted and perverted agenda*.

-## 4. This public school principal does not believe Christians have the right of free speech.
+## 4. This public school assistant principal does not believe Christians have the right of free speech.

 Note that these young people were on a public sidewalk and were not obstructing traffic.
 Dr. Ruff makes these statements: